 Mean score of companies in the Glass Products industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Borosil reported total carbon emissions of approximately 9,562,170 kg CO2e for Scope 1 and about 8,121,580 kg CO2e for Scope 2, resulting in a combined total of approximately 17,683,750 kg CO2e.
-This reflects a consistent emission pattern, as the figures for 2023 were identical for Scope 1 and Scope 2 emissions.
-In 2022, however, Borosil's emissions were significantly different, with Scope 1 emissions at approximately 6,351,310 kg CO2e and Scope 2 emissions at about 23,026,370 kg CO2e, leading to a total of around 29,377,680 kg CO2e.
-Borosil has not disclosed any Scope 3 emissions data, nor have they set specific reduction targets or climate pledges.
-The company’s emissions intensity per rupee of turnover has shown variability, with a reported intensity of 0.00509 for 2024 and 0.00807 for 2023, indicating a focus on aligning emissions with revenue generation.
-Overall, while Borosil has made strides in tracking and reporting its emissions, the absence of defined reduction targets suggests an opportunity for further commitment to climate action.
+In 2024, Borosil reported total carbon emissions of approximately 9,562,170 kg CO2e for Scope 1 and about 8,121,580 kg CO2e for Scope 2, totalling around 17,683,750 kg CO2e.
+This reflects a consistent emission pattern from the previous year, where in 2023, the company recorded similar emissions: approximately 9,562,170 kg CO2e for Scope 1 and about 8,121,580 kg CO2e for Scope 2, maintaining a total of around 17,683,750 kg CO2e.
+In 2022, Borosil's emissions were notably different, with Scope 1 emissions at approximately 6,351,310 kg CO2e and Scope 2 emissions significantly higher at about 23,026,370 kg CO2e, leading to a total of around 29,377,680 kg CO2e.
+This indicates a substantial reduction in total emissions from 2022 to 2023, primarily driven by a decrease in Scope 2 emissions.
+Borosil has not disclosed any specific reduction targets or initiatives under the Science Based Targets initiative (SBTi) or other climate pledges.
+The company continues to focus on its emissions management, with a reported emission intensity of approximately 0.00509 kg CO2e per rupee of turnover in 2024, compared to 0.00807 kg CO2e per USD in 2023.
+Overall, while Borosil has shown a reduction in emissions intensity, further commitments and targets for future reductions remain unspecified.

 Access structured emissions data, company-specific emission factors, and source documents